-During the early 1970's the use of radio technology increased within the Emergency Services.
-In addition to county wide VHF radios in vehicles, the police introduced personal UHF radios (P Set) in most towns and cities.
+During the early seventies the use of radio technology increased within the Emergency Services.
+In addition to county wide VHF radios in vehicles, the police introduced personal UHF radios (P Set), in most towns and cities.
 UHF personal radios were introduced in the Prison Service too.
-Fire Brigades augmented their VHF county scheme with UHF personal radios on fire grounds.
-Retained firemen had their home call bell and warning siren replaced by a single tone radio pager.
+Fire Brigades augmented their VHF county scheme with UHF personal radios for use on the fire ground.
+Retained firemen had their home call bell and warning siren replaced by a single tone VHF Radio pager.
 The Royal Observer Corps (ROC) master posts were given VHF radios as a back up to the landline connection.

 The Cold War Connection